Reinstatement Cost Assessments

-Reinstatement Cost Assessments (RCA) estimate the anticipated cost of reconstructing a building for insurance purposes in the event of substantial damage or total loss.
+Reinstatement Cost Assessments (RCAs) estimate the anticipated cost of reconstructing a building for insurance purposes in the event of substantial damage or total loss.

-The production of an RCA involves two phases.
-A general inspection of the property to gather information needed to complete the reinstatement cost assessment.
-Our surveyors will take sufficient notes, photographs and measurements to record:
+The first step is to complete an inspection of your property to gather information needed to complete the reinstatement cost calculation.
+Our surveyors will typically record:

 - The layout of the building